qooleot/ts-api/README.md

 }
 ```

-and converted to a json schema:
+is converted to a json schema:

 ```json
   "Account": {